England: Performing arts

 Large outdoor music festivals in the summer and autumn are popular, such as Glastonbury, V Festival, and the Reading and Leeds Festivals.
-England was at the forefront of the illegal, free rave movement from the late 1980s, which led to pan-European culture of teknivals mirrored on the UK free festival movement and associated travelling lifestyle.
+England was at the forefront of the illegal, free rave movement from the late 1980s, which inspired the pan-European culture of teknivals.
 The Boishakhi Mela is a Bengali New Year festival celebrated by the British Bangladeshi community.
 It is the largest open-air Asian festival in Europe.
-After the Notting Hill Carnival, it is the second-largest street festival in the United Kingdom attracting over 80,000 visitors from across the country.
+After the Notting Hill Carnival, it is the second-largest street festival in the UK, attracting over 80,000 visitors.

 The most prominent opera house in England is the Royal Opera House at Covent Garden.
-The Proms – a season of orchestral classical concerts held primarily at the Royal Albert Hall in London – is a major cultural event in the English calendar, and takes place yearly.
-The Royal Ballet is one of the world's foremost classical ballet companies, its reputation built on two prominent figures of 20th-century dance, prima ballerina Margot Fonteyn and choreographer Frederick Ashton.
-The Royal Academy of Music is the oldest conservatoire in England, founded in 1822.
-It received its royal charter in 1830 from King George IV.
+The Proms is a major annual cultural event in the English calendar.
+The Royal Ballet is one of the world's foremost classical ballet companies.
+The Royal Academy of Music is the oldest conservatoire in the UK, founded in 1822, receiving its royal charter in 1830.
 England is home to numerous major orchestras such as the BBC Symphony Orchestra, the Royal Philharmonic Orchestra, the Philharmonia Orchestra, and the London Symphony Orchestra.

-The circus is a traditional form of entertainment in England.
-Chipperfield's Circus dates back more than 300 years, making it one of the oldest family circus dynasties.
-Philip Astley is regarded as the father of the modern circus.
-Following his invention of the circus ring in 1768, Astley's Amphitheatre opened in London in 1773.
-As an equestrian master Astley had a skill for trick horse-riding, and when he added tumblers, tightrope-walkers, jugglers, performing dogs, and a clown to fill time between his own demonstrations – the modern circus was born.

-Pantomime is a British musical comedy stage production, designed for family entertainment.
-It is performed in theatres throughout England during the Christmas and New Year season.
-The art originated in the 18th century with John Weaver, a dance master and choreographer.
-In 19th century England it acquired its present form, which includes songs, slapstick comedy and dancing, employing gender-crossing actors, combining topical humour with a story loosely based on a well-known fairy tale.
+Other forms of entertainment that originated in England include the circus and the pantomime.